azmaveth/taskspec/README.md

 ### Using a .env File

-The easiest way to configure TaskSpec is to copy the provided `.env.example` file to `.env` and modify it as needed:
+**Important:** TaskSpec uses environment variables for configuration.
+The easiest way to set these up is to copy the provided `.env.example` file to `.env` and modify it as needed:

 ```bash
 # Copy the example file